kiwicopple/paul.copplest.one/docs/knowledge/tech/docker.md

 # Remove all docker images
 docker rmi $(docker images -q)

+# Prune all volumes
+docker system prune -a -f --volumes

 # Enter into interative command line for a given container with environment variables loaded.
 docker exec -it CONTAINER_NAME sh
 ```